 We understand the importance of ensuring that all children in our school and across the community gain similar information and experiences through Drug Education.
-We will therefore follow the Entitlement Curriculum included in this document.
+We will therefore take into consideration the Entitlement Curriculum included in this document and embed relevant and appropriate elements of these into our PSHE scheme of work.
 We will ensure that the curriculum is accessible to all, according to their need and ability.

-The objectives of the Entitlement Curriculum for Drug Education will mainly be delivered in designated PSHE lessons, Circle Time, focused health topics, Conference days, specialist teams.
+The objectives of the Entitlement Curriculum for Drug Education will mainly be delivered in designated PSHE lessons, Circle Time, focused health topics, Conference days, and specialist teams.